Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 - **Short strategy of the company** — You develop strategy not at some specific moment, but all the time while working on ideas, concepts, presentations and so on.
 Later you just write down the information that already sits in your head.
 - **Table of beacon games** — ±2 days.
 I spent a lot of time trying to understand what to search and how to search.
 When I figured it out, it went quickly.
 - **Team composition** — less than a day.
-The basic composition should be well visible from the Roadmap.
+The basic composition should be well visible from the roadmap.
 - **Roadmap** — ±2 days.
 - **Outlines of marketing strategy** — Here are the same considerations as with the company strategy.
 - **Financial model** — ±3 days, the idea of calculations changed several times.
 If you take a ready-made model, it will be much faster.